 - open a new Terminal and check

-For casual use, it’s far to download the Flang binary as above.
+For casual use, consider starting instead by downloading the Flang binary as above.

 Building the LLVM Flang Fortran compiler from source is a resource-intensive process.